bentomhall/nih-system/homebrewery/world/player-options.md

 ### Improved Aetheric Defense
 At 14th level, your Aetheric Defense ability has improved.

-- When you use the reaction to increase your AC or saving throw result, the effect applies to all attacks and dexterity saving throws you make until the start of the next person’s turn.
+- When you use the reaction to increase your AC or saving throw result, the effect applies to all attacks and dexterity saving throws you make until the start of the next person's turn.
 - When you choose to fly as a reaction, this movement no longer provokes Opportunity Attacks.
 - When you choose to push a creature, you can now target any creature you can see within 60 ft of you.

 ### Completed Clockwork Friend
-As an action, you can expend one aether charge to alter your friend’s size between tiny, small, medium, and large–it also gains a 60 ft fly speed for one hour when you do so.
+As an action, you can expend one aether charge to alter your friend's size between tiny, small, medium, and large–it also gains a 60 ft fly speed for one hour when you do so.
 If it is sufficiently large, you can ride it.

 While you are adjacent to your friend, it ignores all damage and does not make saving throws.